inbalboa/pocketbar/README.md

 # Pocket Bar

-A simple plugin to the [BitBar](https://getbitbar.com/) as basic [Pocket](https://getpocket.com/) client working in your Mac menu bar.
+A simple plugin to the [BitBar](https://getbitbar.com/) as a basic [Pocket](https://getpocket.com/) client working in your Mac menu bar.

 ![](https://i.imgur.com/xxtHqaW.png)